tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

    by the proxy, allowing clients can proceed with the opportunistically established connection.
-For services with SVCB records, the proxy will provide enough information to allow clients to decide whether they can proceeed with using the connection or whether the client needs to establish a new connection through the proxy to the alternative endpoint specified in a SVCB record.
+For services with SVCB records, the proxy will provide enough information to allow clients to decide whether they can proceed with using the connection or whether the client needs to establish a new connection through the proxy to the alternative endpoint specified in a SVCB record.